Best Blinkist Alternatives To Check Out in 2023

 I found the following downsides:

-👎Absence of context can be a hindrance: Blinkist’s summaries tend to provide the significant plot elements of the book, but without the context of the complete story, readers may misconstrue facts and events.
+👎 Absence of context can be a hindrance: Blinkist’s summaries tend to provide the significant plot elements of the book, but without the context of the complete story, readers may misconstrue facts and events.
+Overall, Blinkist summaries don’t go too in-depth.

-Overall Blinkist is an exceptional product that boasts an unparalleled book catalog and an impressive array of both summaries and original content.
-While their summaries provide a convenient way to gauge interest or finish a lackluster read, they often fall short in terms of depth and analysis.
+Overall, Blinkist is an exceptional product with an unparalleled book catalog and an impressive array of summaries and original content.
+While their summaries provide a convenient way to gauge interest or finish a lackluster read, they often fall short in depth and analysis.

-List of best Blinkist alternatives for reading books in 2023
+Best Blinkist alternatives for reading books in 2024

 There are several Blinkist alternatives.
-Let’s take a look at some of the alternatives I found really interesting.
+Let’s look at some of the alternatives I found most interesting.

 1. Shortform

-Shortform has made a name for itself in the market with a catalog that, while smaller than Blinkist, still boasts a collection of over 1000 book summaries, many of which are bestsellers.
-However, upon closer inspection, I found that only 5 out of the 12 books used for testing were available, and some marketing books were missing, leaving me disappointed.
+Shortform has made a name for itself in the market with a catalog that, while smaller than Blinkist, still boasts a collection of over 2000 book summaries, many of which are bestsellers.

-Despite this, Shortform has been diligently adding new titles to its collection, and as of 2022, they continue to grow steadily.
+Despite this, Shortform has been quickly adding new titles to its collection every week, and as of 2024, they continue to grow steadily.
+As an example, I’m now reading “Feel Good Productivity,” which was released just a month ago, and it’s already available on ShortForm.
 They have even introduced a Video Summary series, which can be accessed for free on YouTube, and super-short summaries on Instagram.

 ShortForm’s greatest strength lies in the quality of its book summaries.
 Their summaries are expertly structured and provide a depth of knowledge that rivals reading the entire book.